 When guests step into your home, you want them to feel welcomed (and you probably want them to ‘ooh and ahh’ over your house too!).

-Consider how guests will move around in your foyer and think about what focal point you want from the front door (e.g. my foyer looks directly out large windows into our back yard).
+Consider how guests will move around in your foyer and think about what focal point you want from the front door (for example, when guests walk into my foyer, they see directly out a wall of large windows into our back yard because that’s what I wanted guests to see).

-Try to incorporate a little area for guests to comfortably sit and put on their shoes or drop their keys.
-I know this isn’t always possible, but I encourage you to use the space you have to the best of your ability.
+Another thing to consider is incorporating a little area for guests to comfortably sit and put on their shoes or drop their keys.
+I know this isn’t always possible (it’s not in my home), but I encourage you to use the space you have to the best of your ability.

 MISTAKE 2: KITCHEN + GARAGE ON OPPOSITE SIDES

 I see this ‘mistake’ in stock plans often (and it baffles me).
 Who wants to tote 18 hundred bags of groceries all the way to the other side of the house when you unload from your garage?
-Not me!
+Not me and I imagine you don’t want to either!

-When creating your floor plan, really think about how you will actually LIVE in your home and consider the practical details (like your kitchen placement in proportion to your garage).
+When creating your floor plan, it’s important to think about how you and your family will LIVE in your home so that you really consider the practical details (like, in this case, your kitchen placement in proportion to your garage).

 MISTAKE 3: LACK OF PRIVACY IN THE PRIMARY BEDROOM